Man Turns His Farm Into A Shelter For All Kinds Of Animals And It’s Wonderfully Chaotic

 Mert Akkök has a private animal shelter on his farm near Istanbul, Turkey

 “I was born with this.
 It is not something I have decided or thought of.
-It is more like an instinct mounted in me.
+It is more like an instinct embedded in me.
 I can’t stop helping homeless animals.”

-“I run into these animals by myself.
-Because in Turkey the government is not allowed to kill homeless animals or to put them in shelters for life.
-This is banned by law (which is very good)."
+“I come across these animals myself.
+In Turkey, the government is not allowed to kill homeless animals or to put them in shelters for life.
+This is banned by law (which is very good).”

-"Anybody in Istanbul can see many homeless cats and dogs wandering around in the city"
+“Anyone in Istanbul can see many homeless cats and dogs wandering around the city.”

-"People like me (I am not the only one) try to take them food regularly."
+“People like me (I am not the only one) try to feed them regularly.”

-“I have between 10 to 20 dogs on my farm.
+“I have between 10 and 20 dogs on my farm.
 I rescue them from junkyards, forests, rural areas, etc. I try to find homes for them.
 Some of them stay with me forever.”

-“This is not my job or the main thing in life.
-I am a small business owner. "
+“This is not my job or the main focus of my life.
+I am a small business owner.”

-"I own and manage my company which is a consultancy company for international marketing of healthcare services."
+“I own and manage my company, which is a consultancy for the international marketing of healthcare services.”

-"But the times that I am not working, I devote my time to help these homeless animals"
+“But during the times I am not working, I devote my time to helping these homeless animals.”

 Hey, donkey